 Even where the individual presentation is not formally assessed, students will normally be given feedback on their performance.
-Group presentations are designed to give experience of working on a particular topic as a member of a team, so that students learn how to divide up topics, work to a schedule and co-ordinate presentation.
+Group presentations are designed to give experience of working on a particular topic as a member of a team, so that students learn how to divide up work on the topics, work to a schedule and co-ordinate presentation.